 As stated previously, the background level percentile is related to what intensity is assigned to black.
 Similarly, the saturation level percentile is related to what intensity is assigned to white.
 The default value for the background level percentile is 10% and the default value for saturation level percentile is 99%.
 This means that 10% of the pixels in the image have a value below the bottom color in the color scale, and are being shown as that color.
 Moreover, the brightest 1% of the pixels are being displayed as the top color in the color scale.
-If a grayscale is being used, then 10% of pixels are being displayed as white.
+If a grayscale is being used, then 10% of pixels are being displayed as black and 1% of pixels are being displayed as white.
 Everything in between these intensity values is being displayed as varying shades of gray.